nickchung114/EE180DA_OA/gait_tracking/README.md

 `split_files_N` directories are split versions of `Datasets/straightLine_CalInertialAndMag.csv`, where batches are size N

-`straightLine_truePos.mat` is the position output from the original X-IMU processing of the straightLine dataset `straightLine_trueXXX_RT.mat` is the XXX output from the modified real-time version of the localization algo for the straightLine dataset
+`straightLine_truePos.mat` is the position output from the original X-IMU processing of the `straightLine` dataset

+`straightLine_trueXXX_RT.mat` is the XXX output from the modified real-time version of the localization algo for the `straightLine` dataset

-## `gather_data`
+## gather_data
-a small framework to demo the localization in real-time
+A small framework to demo the localization in real-time

 To use:
 * Run `gather_client` on the Edison 9-DOF